 ports:

-Isolating local services behind a dedicated compose network prevents host network pollution, eliminates DNS leakage, and guarantees predictable inter-service resolution.
-Hardcoded IP references in connection strings should be replaced entirely with DNS aliases.
+A dedicated Compose network prevents host network pollution and guarantees predictable inter-service resolution.
+Replace hardcoded IPs in connection strings with service names or DNS aliases.

 # docker-compose.yml